Mexican–American War: Treaty of Guadalupe Hidalgo

 The Treaty of Guadalupe Hidalgo, signed on February 2, 1848, by diplomat Nicholas Trist and Mexican plenipotentiary representatives Luis G. Cuevas, Bernardo Couto, and Miguel Atristain, ended the war.
-The treaty gave the U.S. undisputed control of Texas, established the U.S.-Mexican border along the Rio Grande, and ceded to the United States the present-day states of California, Nevada, and Utah, most of New Mexico, Arizona and Colorado, and parts of Texas, Oklahoma, Kansas, and Wyoming.
+The treaty gave the U.S. undisputed control of Texas, established the U.S.–Mexican border along the Rio Grande, and ceded to the United States the present-day states of California, Nevada, and Utah, most of New Mexico, Arizona and Colorado, and parts of Texas, Oklahoma, Kansas, and Wyoming.
 In return, Mexico received $15 million ($ million today) – less than half the amount the U.S. had attempted to offer Mexico for the land before the opening of hostilities – and the U.S. agreed to assume $3.25 million ($ million today) in debts that the Mexican government owed to U.S. citizens.
-The area of domain acquired was given by the Federal Interagency Committee as 338,680,960 acres.
-The cost was $16,295,149 or approximately 5 cents per acre.
+The area of domain acquired was given by the Federal Interagency Committee as 338,680,960 acres (529,189 square miles).
+The cost was $16,295,149 or approximately five cents per acre.
 The area amounted to one-third of Mexico's original territory from its 1821 independence.

 The treaty was ratified by the U.S. Senate by a vote of 38 to 14 on March 10 and by Mexico through a legislative vote of 51–34 and a Senate vote of 33–4, on May 19.
 News that New Mexico's legislative assembly had passed an act for the organization of a U.S. territorial government helped ease Mexican concern about abandoning the people of New Mexico.
 The acquisition was a source of controversy, especially among U.S. politicians who had opposed the war from the start.
 A leading anti-war U.S. newspaper, the Whig National Intelligencer, sardonically concluded that "We take nothing by conquest ...
 Thank God."